dylanstormjohnson/prework-study-guide/prework-study-guide/README.md

 ![alt text](assets/images/Coding-Menu Screenshot.png)

 ## Credits
-I used GitHuc Docs, the helps pages for GitHub, specifically the one listed below: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+I used GitHub Docs, the helps pages for GitHub, specifically the one listed below: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

 I followed no other tutorials other than the modules predetermined for the class which can be found here: